1z-z1/battery-notification2.0/README.md

   - Low level notification at 20%

       ![lowAlert](https://i.imgur.com/7ZP2JEe.png)

+This script works with notify-send and I use Dunst as the notification daemon.

 Next I would like to add a "Fully Charged" notification but doing so requires a 1 time notification...

-This script works with notify-send and I use Dunst as the notification daemon.
+I have an idea to implement it but time will tell if it is possible...